Medically reviewed by Dr. Golsa Gholampour, MD. Last updated April 2026.

 GLP-1 medications (Ozempic, Wegovy, Mounjaro, Zepbound) work through different pathways:

-• Act on brain appetite centers to reduce hunger, cravings, and food noise
+- Act on the brain to reduce hunger, cravings, and food noise

 The weight loss effect is substantially greater than metformin: 10 to 20%+ body weight loss versus metformin's 2 to 3%.